top of page

 Artist Bio

 Esther Thorniley-Walker originates from the North York Moors.
 She graduated from University of Brighton in 2018 with a Fine Art Painting degree and from University of York with a History of Art MA in 2020.
 Her art follows elusive thoughts and instinctive marks like a hardly discernible track that weaves and twists through deep forests and high waves of heather.
 This fusion of natural imagery with imagination and symbolism, explores the concept of wilderness and human relationship with the environment.
-Recent exhibitions include Painted Conversations III, Whitespace, Edinburgh (2024), As they’ve grown, so I stand, Look Again Project Space, Aberdeen (2023).
-Esther was the recipient of the 2023 Freelands Foundation Studio Fellowship at Gray’s School of Art, Robert Gordon University, Aberdeen.
+She was the recipient of the 2023 Freelands Foundation Studio Fellowship at Gray’s School of Art, Robert Gordon University Aberdeen and subsequently had a solo show ‘As they’ve grown, so I stand’ at Look Again Project Space, Aberdeen.
+Followed by ‘Painted Conversation III’ collaborative exhibition at Whitespace, Edinburgh and the group show ‘Naming the thing’ at Freelands Foundation, London.

 Artist Statement

-When painting I get caught up in the physicality of oil paint and the instinctive marks that overlap and merge, which for me echoes the sensation of following trails that only I can see in deep forests and high waves of heather.
-In my mind, my marks are conjuring areas of interconnecting roots and searching tangled branches wrestling for light and survival, which you must weave through to get past.
-This wild space is an expression of the mind, each gnarly branch a thread of thought, showing how you can get lost in imagination and mystery both physically and metaphorically when you step off the path.
+My art manifests the sensation of being swept up into the chaotic, disorientating, movement of nature.
+With instinctive marks that overlap and merge, the physicality of paint echoes the feeling of intuitively following faint trails through high heather and dense forest.
+In my mind, my marks are conjuring areas of interconnecting roots and searching tangled branches wrestling for light and survival, which must be woven through.
+This wild space is an expression of the mind – each gnarly branch a thread of thought, showing how you can get lost in imagination and mystery both physically and metaphorically when you step off the path.

 EDUCATION